 With respect to termination procedures, Article 10 of the Agreement between the United States and Canada specifically provides that termination may occur with six months' written notice from either party, and that three months' written notice would result in suspension.
 It would be inappropriate for the U.S. Government to negotiate an Agreement with Canada and then unilaterally adopt specific criteria that would result in the Agreement's termination.
-The efficacy and ongoing commitment to an international agreement is a matter of foreign policy of the United States, the proper subject of diplomacy, and inappropriate for regulation under the Administrative Procedure Act (5 U.S.C.
+The efficacy and ongoing commitment to an international Start Printed Page 69486agreement is a matter of foreign policy of the United States, the proper subject of diplomacy, and inappropriate for regulation under the Administrative Procedure Act (5 U.S.C.
 551-59, 701-06, 1305, 3105, 3344, 5372, 7521).

 Resolving U.S.-Canadian Differences in Interpreting the Agreement